Chart Color Schemes

 Forest Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Forest Hill has a high level of cultural diversity, with 43.8% of its population born overseas and 44.3% speaking a language other than English at home.
-Christianity is the predominant religion in Forest Hill, making up 43.9% of the population.
-However, Buddhism is more prevalent in Forest Hill compared to Greater Melbourne, comprising 7.3% versus 5.3%.
+Christianity is the predominant religion in Forest Hill, making up 43.9% of people there, compared to Greater Melbourne's overall figure.
+Buddhism is notably overrepresented in Forest Hill, comprising 7.3% of its population, higher than the regional average of 5.3%.

 Frequently Asked Questions - Diversity